nigelwqh/Projects/Web3-JS/hardhat-fund-me/README.md

-# This project includes creating a fund me smart contract that is able to connect to both local hardhat blockchain as well as ethereum testnets (Goerli).
+# This project includes using the Hardhat framework to create a fund me smart contract that is able to connect to both local hardhat blockchain as well as ethereum testnets (Goerli).
 The contract has features that allows users to:
 1. Fund the contract with ether
 2. Withdraw ether from the contract